-Pro forma for t he year ended
+Pro forma for t Pro forma for the year ended

-December 31, 2020
+December 31, 2020 December 31, 2019

 Net revenue \$ 138,992 \$ 121,231

 Net income 3,903 11,772

 The amounts included in the pro forma information are based on the historical results and do not necessarily represent what would have occurred if all the business combinations had taken place as of January 1, 2019, nor do they represent the results that may occur in the future.
 Accordingly, the pro forma financial information should not be relied upon as being indicative of the results that would have been realized had the acquisition occurred as of the date indicated or that may be achieved in the future.